PrestonNguyen2001/Dynamic-Resume-Builder/README.md

 - **Third-Party API's**:
     - Universal Tutorial API is used to obtain an access token for accessing country, state, and city data.
     - Apilayer Phone Number Validation API is used to validate phone numbers.
+    - Email Validation and Verification API is used to validate email.
 - **Data Storage**:
     - Local storage (for temporary storage of phone number)
 - **Other Tools/Services**: